 - Save 574,300 swimming pools full of water

 - Cut 1.5 million pounds of carbon dioxide emissions from being released into the atmosphere.

 While paperless is a value-add for both utilities and customers, campaigns around paperless billing are still relatively new and success rates vary depending on a variety of factors, including frequency, consistency, incentives, multi-channel support and the level of experience of those deploying them.
-Over the past two years, Questline has developed and successfully deployed a variety of different campaigns to great results.
+Over the past decade, Questline Digital has developed and successfully deployed a variety of different campaigns to great results.

 Paperless campaign best practices

 What best practices have we learned as we’ve developed our paperless communications program?
 What’s the best way to get customers to opt-in to paperless communications?
 Converting longstanding paper bill recipients into digital ones can seem daunting.
 Here are few things to prioritize as you consider a paperless campaign strategy for your energy utility.

 - Make it easy for customers.
 One extremely effective delivery option is a paperless billing series that includes easy enroll landing pages.
 Easy enroll pages are typically pre-populated with customer information, so it’s quick and simple for customers to confirm and sign up.
 The easier you make the sign-up process, with fewer clicks, the lower the abandonment rate for those well-meaning but distracted customers, and the higher the conversions.

 - Provide incentives.
 Sometimes, customers need a little encouragement to take an extra minute and consider the value of paperless enrollment.
 Incentives are great a way to drive interest and inspire action.
 When gift cards or sweepstakes are offered we’ve found on average there is a 28% higher click-to-open rate over benchmark rates.